 Read on to find out how to have an incredible eco-friendly Easter celebration by making a few simple switches that will help the environment and your wallet.

 1. Instead of Plastic Eggs, Try Real Eggs

-Those plastic eggs are inexpensive, colorful and oh so exciting to see peeking out from the grass during an Easter egg hunt.
-There are significant downsides, however — these fun little eggs are made of plastic, typically break or come apart within a short time of being purchased, and often cannot be recycled.
+Those plastic eggs are inexpensive, colorful, and oh so exciting to see peeking out from the grass during an Easter egg hunt.
+There are significant downsides, however.
+These fun little eggs are made of plastic, typically break or come apart within a short time of being purchased, and usually cannot be recycled.
 Instead of shelling out for store-bought plastic, why not hunt for real eggs, hand-colored or dyed?